webiny/Insight/Readme.md

 * Level 6 (2^6): 33 - 64
 …you get the point

-Score card shows you the total user score, as well as a breakdown of which actions he performed, how many times, when was the last time he performed that action and the total score for that action.
+Score card shows you the total user score as well as a breakdown of which actions he performed, how many times, when was the last time he performed that action and the total score for that action.

 ## Tracker
 Every rule has a slug, using that slug you need to call the tracker in your app, once the action has been performed.
 Tracker is a client side JS class which has to be declared as a dependency to your Webiny app.